-1 All test mode options except PN sequence short and PN sequence long can support 8-bit to 14-bit word lengths in order to verify data capture to the receiver.
+1 All test mode options except PN sequence short and PN sequence long can support 8- to 14-bit word lengths in order to verify data capture to the receiver.

 When the SPI is used, the DCO phase can be adjusted in 60° increments relative to one data cycle (30° relative to one DCO cycle).
 This enables the user to refine system timing margins if required.
-The default DCO \pm to output data edge timing, as shown in Figure 2, is 180° relative to one data cycle (90° relative to one DCO cycle
+The default DCO \pm to output data edge timing, as shown in Figure 2, is 180° relative to one data cycle (90° relative to one DCO cycle).

-An 8-bit, 10-bit, or 14-bit serial stream can also be initiated from the SPI.
-This allows the user to implement and test compatibility to lower and higher resolution systems.
-When changing the resolution to an 8-bit or 10-bit serial stream, the data stream is shortened.
-See Figure 3 for the 10-bit example.
-However, when using the 14-bit option, the data stream stuffs two 0s at the end of the 14-bit serial data.
+An 8-, 12-, or 14-bit serial stream can also be initiated from the SPI.
+This allows the user to implement and test compatibility with lower and higher resolution systems.
+When changing the resolution to a 12-bit serial stream, the data stream is lengthened.
+See Figure 3 for the 12-bit example.
+However, when using the 12-bit option, the data stream stuffs two 0s at the end of the 12bit serial data.